shaek666/Astro-Recognizer/index.md

 [Try the Classifier →](/classifier/)

-Can classify 17 different types of astronomical elements
+Can classify 17 different types of astronomical elements.

 The Elements: